Perspective | Trump’s presidential library will be a shrine to his ego

 If even Nixon can become normal through the presidential library system, then it's unlikely that the system will do anything but embrace Trump and let him tell the story he wants to tell — if he chooses to have a federal library at all.

 The Obama Presidential Center's website bills the not-yet-completed facility as a "world-class museum and public gathering space."
 But it will not be a presidential library, because it will not host any presidential records.
 Thus freed from federal oversight, it will be able to tell the story that Obama chooses — just as Nixon's private library did.
-The former president's records will be made available instead through an online "Barack Obama Presidential Library" run by the National Archives that will be available only online.
+The former president's records will be made available instead through the "Barack Obama Presidential Library" run by the National Archives that will be available only online.
 (Many of the records are already digital.)

 There are reasons to regret splitting the records from the presidential center.
 Obama's precedent gives a green light to a Trump center that could be entirely private and free from pressure to ever tame itself even temporarily, as Nixon's library eventually did.
 Either way, the road is clear for Trump to raise tremendous sums to burnish his reputation.
 George W. Bush's foundation has more than $400 million in assets ; Trump could probably raise even more from deep-pocketed supporters, small-dollar donors and even foreign governments.
 (In early 2019, Trump's future chief of staff, then a congressman, strongly endorsed the Presidential Library Donation Reform Act, which passed the House but didn't become law, on the grounds that it would provide transparency in a system vulnerable to abuse .)